Process of tattooing: Modern tattooing

 The most common method of tattooing in modern times is the electric tattoo machine, which inserts ink into the skin via a single needle or a group of needles that are soldered onto a bar, which is attached to an oscillating unit.
 The unit rapidly and repeatedly drives the needles in and out of the skin, usually 80 to 150 times a second.
 This modern procedure is ordinarily sanitary.
 The needles are single-use needles that come packaged individually.
 The tattoo artist must wash his or her hands and must also wash the area that will be tattooed.
 Gloves must be worn at all times and the wound must be wiped frequently with a wet disposable towel of some kind.
 The equipment must be sterilized in a certified autoclave before and after every use.

-Prices for this service vary widely globally and locally, depending on the complexity of the tattoo, the skill and expertise of the artist, the attitude of the customer, the costs of running a business, the economics of supply and demand, etc. The time it takes to get a tattoo is in proportion with its size and complexity.
+Prices for this service vary widely globally and locally, depending upon the complexity of the tattoo, the skill and expertise of the artist, the attitude of the customer, the costs of running a business, the economics of supply and demand, etc. The time it takes to get a tattoo is in proportion with its size and complexity.
 A small one of simple design might take 15 minutes, whereas an elaborate sleeve tattoo or back piece requires multiple sessions that may consist of several hours at a time ranging over months or even years.

-In 1891 the first electric tattoo needle was patented in New York City by Samuel O'Reilly, who modified Thomas Edison's electric engraving pen.
+In 1891, the first electric tattoo needle was patented in New York City by Samuel O'Reilly, who modified Thomas Edison's electric engraving pen.
 O'Reilly's machine was based on the rotary technology of the electric engraving device invented by Thomas Edison.
 Modern tattoo machines use electromagnetic coils.
 Another early tattoo machine, with an electromagnetic coil, was patented by Sutherland MacDonald in 1894.
 The first twin-coil machine, the predecessor of the modern configuration, was invented by another Englishman, Alfred Charles South of London, in 1899.
 The rotary tattoo machine was developed from 1974 to 1978 by the German tattoo artists Horst Streckenbach (1929–2001) and Manfred Kohrs.